auerlab/vcf-split/README.md

 # vcf-split
 Split combined-sample VCF stream into single-sample VCF files.

-It is currently suitable for generating inputs for haplohseq, but the intention is to generalize it in the future.

-Traditional methods for splitting a multi-sample VCF stream into single-sample files involve a loop or parallel job that rereads the multi-sample input for every sample.
+Traditional methods for splitting a multi-sample VCF stream into single-sample files involve a loop or parallel job that rereads the multi-sample input for each sample.
 This can become a major bottleneck where there are many samples and/or the input is compressed.
 For example, using "bcftools view" with optimal filtering options to merely decode one human chromosome BCF with 137,977 samples and pipe the VCF output through "wc" took 12 hours on a fast server using 2 cores.
 To split it into 137,977 single-sample VCFs would therefore require about 137,977 * 12 * 2 = ~3 million core-hours.
-This translates to 171 years on a single server or 125 days using 1000 cores on an HPC cluster.
+This translates to 171 years on a single core or 125 days using 1000 cores on an HPC cluster.

-vcf-split solves this problem by writing a large number of single-sample VCFs simultaneously during a single read of the multi-sample input.
-The number of parallel output files is limited only by the open file limit of your system, which is typically at least in the tens of thousands on a modern Unix workstation or server.
+vcf-split solves this problem by writing a large number of single-sample VCFs simultaneously during a single read through the multi-sample input.
+The number of parallel output files is limited only by the open file limit of your system, which is typically at least in the tens of thousands on a modern Unix-like system.

 vcf-split is written entirely in C and attempts to optimize CPU, memory, and disk access.
 It does not inhale large amounts of data into RAM, so memory